 With Stanley Park Bright Nights you’ll chug along through Stanley Park and see it the way you’ve never seen before – lit up and sparkling for the holidays with pretty, playful displays along the way.

-The Christmas music and carol singing really brings the holiday season alive, and this is one of the best things to do when visiting Vancouver with kids.
+The Christmas music and carol singing really bring the holiday season alive, and this is one of the best things to do when visiting Vancouver with kids.

 The Sea to Sky Gondola

 You’ll ride 2905 feet up the mountain in a Swiss-style ski gondola with some amazing views of the Coast Mountains and Howe Sound below.

 Up top, there’s a 9000 sq. foot lodge with world-class dining and the views to match.
 Things to do in winter include winter hikes, guided climbing tours, snowshoeing, and even backcountry skiing.

 The icing on the cake?
 The 100 m Sky Pilot Suspension Bridge and its 360° panoramic view.